-Recordkeeping.
-33 min.
+Record keeping 33 min.

-Learning about the law or the form 5 min.
+Learning about the law or the form • 7 min.

 Preparing the form 25 min.

 Copying, assembling, and sending

-the form to the IRS • ٠ 17 min.
+the form to the IRS • • 17 min.

-If you have comments concerning the accuracy of these time estimates or suggestions for making this form more simple, we would be happy to hear from you.
-You can write to both the IRS and the Office of Management and Budget at the addresses listed in the Instructions for Form 1040.
+If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
+You can write or call the IRS.
+See the Instructions for Form 1040.